Leó Weiner: Compositions

 The early Romantics from Beethoven through Mendelssohn most strongly influenced Weiner's compositional style.
 His orchestration seems much indebted to later Romantic French composers not notably affected by Wagner, Bizet in particular.
 This conservative Romantic approach formed the basis of his style, to which elements of Hungarian folk music were added sometime later, although he was not an active field researcher of folk music as were his contemporaries Bartók and Kodály, but simply shared an interest in the subject and added elements of folk music into his established harmonic language without significantly changing it.

 Among Weiner's notable compositions are a string trio, three string quartets, two violin sonatas, five divertimenti for orchestra, a symphonic poem, and numerous chamber and piano pieces.

+On July 1, 2003, his Carnival Humoresque (Fasching), Op.
+5, had its US premiere when it was performed at the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.